ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/azure-queue.md

 ## Settings {#settings}

 The set of supported settings is the same as for `S3Queue` table engine, but without `s3queue_` prefix.
 See [full list of settings settings](../../../engines/table-engines/integrations/s3queue.md#settings).
+To get a list of settings, configured for the table, use `system.s3_queue_settings` table.
+Available from `24.10`.

 ## Description {#description}